Scattering-matrix approach for a quantitative evaluation of the topological protection in valley photonic crystals: Conclusion

 \section{Conclusion}

-In this work, we have investigated, using a fully numerical approach based on the finite elements method and a semi-analytical model relying on the evaluation of scattering matrices at splitters and corners, the breakdown of topological protection through the resonance properties of valley topological triangular resonators.
-In resonators, perfect topological protection implies a flat transmission band, then any resonance feature must result from a back-scattering or forbidden transmission between waves with opposite chirality occurring at particular points of the system (corners, splitters...).
-In our system, we have evidenced that the split- resonances, together with anti-resonances, must be mainly attributed to back-scattering at corners of the triangular cavity, which is about seven times larger than similar effects at the splitter.
-Remaining differences between the model and the FEM simulation can be attributed to the difficulty to evaluate every free parameters of the scattering matrices due to the precision of the numerical simulation, related in particular to small reflections on the PMLs.
-Finally, we have shown that resonances with quality factors up to few 10$^6$ could be achieved when a small gap is introduced between the excitation guide and the cavity.
-We believe that the proposed methodology can be applied to different geometry of topological photonic devices in order to evaluate the quality of the topological protection depending on the shape (triangular vs circular) of air holes, edges (zigzag or face-to-face holes), or configuration of splitters (four or six branches) and corners, which is a crucial point in order to design photonic devices which gather compactness and low losses made possible through topological conduction of electromagnetic waves.
+In this work, we have investigated, using a full numerical approach based on the finite elements method and a semi-analytical model relying on an exact parameterization of scattering matrices at splitters and corners, the breakdown of topological protection evidenced by the resonance properties of valley topological triangular resonators.
+In resonators, perfect topological protection implies a flat transmission band, then any resonance feature must result from a back-scattering or forbidden transmission between waves with opposite helicity occurring at particular points of the system (corners, splitters...).
+In our system, we have demonstrated that the split-resonances, together with anti-resonances, must be mainly attributed to back-scattering at corners of the triangular cavity with a lower but comparable contribution of the splitter.
+Quantitatively, and for the considered valley topological crystal, the amount of power back-scattered at corners is about 1\% of the incident edge-mode, while the backscattering and forbidden transmission at the splitter is lower than 0.5\%.
+We have then demonstrated, by simulations of fractal-inspired larger resonators, that our semi-analytical approach can be employed for fast and reliable predictive simulations of larger and more complex topological systems, if however the length of the edges composing the circuit are not too short (larger than 13 periods in our study) in order to avoid unwanted tunneling between close edges through the photonic lattice.
+We believe that the proposed methodology can be applied to different geometry of topological photonic devices in order to evaluate the quality of the topological protection depending on the shape (triangular vs circular) of air holes, edges (bearded or zigzag holes), or configuration of splitters (four or six branches) and corners, which is a crucial point in order to design photonic devices which gather compactness and low losses made possible through topological conduction of electromagnetic waves.